Here (In Your Arms)

-"Here (In Your Arms)" is the lead single from Hellogoodbye's debut album, Zombies!
+"Here (In Your Arms)" is the lead single from Hellogoodbye's debut studio album, Zombies!
 Aliens!
 Vampires!
 Dinosaurs!
 (2006), released on August 8, 2006.
-The song peaked at number fourteen on the Billboard Hot 100 and was certified platinum in the United States.
+The song peaked at number 14 on the US Billboard Hot 100 and was certified platinum in the United States.
 The song was released in the United Kingdom on April 13, 2007, peaking at number four on the UK Singles Chart.
 It also entered the top 10 in Ireland, the Netherlands, and Sweden.